10 Simple Swaps for a Healthier WinterArticle posted in: Diet & Nutrition

 Nothing warms up a cold night better than a casserole like mom used to make.
 But, these types of dishes are beloved for one main reason: They are often overloaded with many hidden, yet unhealthy ingredients that have excessive amounts of fats, sugars and carbs.
 When you want a hot meal that’s bursting with flavor, try baking a healthy dish with some spaghetti squash or zucchini noodles, both of which can be paired with all types of winter veggies.
 You can also try our recipe for delicious Eggplant and Ricotta with Whole-Wheat Penne, so you can enjoy a hearty dish without hurting your weight loss progress.

 Warm, heavy soups are like a food blanket for us to turn to in the cold winter months, but not all soups are created equal.
 While you may want to choose something comforting like a cheddar broccoli soup, potato soup or lobster bisque, you need to pass on these types of soups because they are made with cream base, which can up the calorie count.
 Instead of weighing yourself down, try something with a broth base, such as a classic chicken noodle soup, vegetable soup or black bean soup.
 Or, if you’re craving a cream base, be sure to stick to one tablespoon per serving.
 All these soups showcase healthy proteins and can be made with South-Beach-approved ingredients.
 You can also try our recipe for Apple Butternut Squash Soup which has a chicken broth base and just 160 calories per serving.
-Make sure to check out South Beach Diet’s 11 Delicious Soups and Stews which are perfect to cozy up to in cold the winter or fall seasons.

 6. Holiday Roasts